nvpnathan/py-vsphere-automation/README.md

 ```

 ### Parameters file used for all individual component scripts.
+Fill in the parameters file named vsphere_config.yaml.
 This fille should be stored in $HOME on a Linux or OSX system where the scripts will be run from.
 ``` yaml
 ### COMMON SETTINGS
 VLAN: '0'